ZuidVolt/civ-ipriot-smiley/knowledge_and_evidence-v2.md

 1. What is the key difference between the two classes?
    > Your answer here
-   >
+   > 1 - Happy inherits from both Smiley and Blinkable, while Sad does not
+   > 2 - Happy implements the blink() method
+   > 3 - The mouth variable inside the draw_mouth() method has different integer values between the classes
+   > 4 - draw_eyes() in Sad has a different implementation and a different function signature as it also takes a boolean parameter as well as self

 2. What are the key similarities?
    > Your answer here
-   >
+   > 1 - Both classes inherit from the Smiley parent class
+   > 2 - Both classes implement draw_mouth and draw_eyes methods
+   > 3 - Both classes call super() from their parent classes and then call the self.draw_mouth() and self.draw_eyes() methods in the constructor

-3. What difference stands out the most to you and why?
+ds out the most to you and why?
    > Your answer here
-   >
+   > The difference that stands out the most to me is that Happy inherits from both Smiley and the Blinkable classes.
+This stands out to me because Blinkable is an abstract class with an abstract method, meaning Happy should implement those abstract methods because it inherits from Blinkable.

-4. How does this difference affect the functionality of these classes
+4. How does this difference affect the functionality of these classes?
    > Your answer here
    >